evolbeginner/iSeeCE/README.md

 # Copyright and Licence:
 Please see [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) for licensing information.

-You are welcome to cite our paper coming soon for iSeeGC if you feel it is useful.
+You are welcome to cite our paper coming soon for iSeeCE if you feel it is useful.

 You may need to cite corresponding papers for the use of OrthoMCL, MAFFT, FastTree, RAxML, Mauve, BioRuby and BioPerl.